STDs & HIV Infection

 In some cases, patients feel itching and soreness before the actual herpes outbreak.
 Women who have genital herpes should be especially aware of these early symptoms since treatment is much more effective if it is started early in the course of the outbreak.

-Genital herpes is a sexually transmitted infection.
-It can be transmitted through sexual contact when the infected partner has open sores or is feeling the itching, burning, or tingling sensations that occur before the sores appear.
+Genital herpes can be transmitted through sexual contact when the infected partner has open sores or is feeling the itching, burning, or tingling sensations that occur before the sores appear.
 People who have herpes and have open sores or pre-outbreak itchiness should not have sex.
 Not only can they transmit the disease, but they also can spread their own infection to a larger area.

 Patients who may have herpes or may have been exposed to herpes should see a physician or other health care provider promptly.
 The infection is much easier to diagnose when the sores are present.